Novuss

-The game is sometimes informally referred to as "Baltic billiards" or "Scandinavian billiards", but the latter is a misnomer, since neither Latvia nor Estonia are part of Scandinavia, which instead comprises Norway, Sweden and Denmark.
+The game is sometimes informally referred to as "Baltic billiards" or "Scandinavian billiards", but the latter is a misnomer, since neither Latvia nor Estonia are part of Scandinavia.
 On the other hand, in Sweden and Denmark, a similar game is played under the names 'Couronne' and 'Bob' respectively.
 However, unlike in novuss, the object discs in Couronne/Bob are arranged into a circle formation on the centre of the board like in carrom, and each player is given fifteen discs instead of eight.

 A game similar to novuss is also played in the Philippines.
 The table in this game, however, is rotatable.